-Onto the rack, the powder coat that’s used is glossy, yet more textured than Rogue, Sorinex, or EliteFTS / Williams Strength.
+The powder coat that’s used on the rack is glossy, yet more textured than Rogue, Sorinex, or EliteFTS / Williams Strength.
 It’s not bad, and you can’t really tell from a distance, but I prefer a smoother surface.
 I think this is more of a preference thing than anything as some will prefer the opposite.

-Next, Rep is using bright zinc hardware throughout.
-I don’t mind bright zinc, however, I would have liked to see the option for black zinc hardware as I know many prefer it.
+Next, REP uses bright zinc hardware throughout.
+I don’t mind bright zinc, however, I would have liked to see the option for black zinc hardware, as I know many prefer it.
 It does wear more over time, but again, it would have been a good option and something that can surely be added eventually.